arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 @RESTRETURNCODE{400}
 is returned when the request body contains invalid JSON.

+@RESTRETURNCODE{403}
+is returned if there are insufficient privileges to adjust log levels.

 @RESTRETURNCODE{405}
 is returned when an invalid HTTP method is used.

-@RESTRETURNCODE{500}
-is returned if the server cannot generate the result due to an out-of-memory error.
 @endDocuBlock